RexRusk/GrabCut/README.md

 Run 'GrabCut.py'

+First, it pops up an image, you can use your mouse to drag the rectangle as the bounding box

+After GrabCut iterations, it retruns the foreground image, or you can re-drag the rectangle again

+If you are not satisfied with the border of that result, press any key in your keyboard, after some steps, it returns the border matted image

 **References**

 [1] Rother, Carsten, Vladimir Kolmogorov, and Andrew Blake.
 "GrabCut: Interactive foreground extraction using iterated graph cuts."
 ACM transactions on graphics (TOG) 23.3 (2004): 309-314.